 COMPUTER ENGINEERING (LM55)

 (Lecce - Università degli Studi)

+Owner professor Cosimo DISTANTE

+Teaching COMPUTER VISION

+Teaching in italian COMPUTER VISION Course year 1

+Teaching COMPUTER VISION Language INGLESE

+SSD code ING-INF/03 Curriculum PERCORSO COMUNE

+Reference course COMPUTER

+ENGINEERING

+Course type Laurea Magistrale Location Lecce

+Credits 9.0 Semester Primo-Semestre

+Teaching hours Ore-Attivita-frontale:

+For enrolled in 2019/2020

+B1.0

+Assessment Voto-Finale

+Course timetable

+Taught in 2019/2020 https://easyroom.unisalento.it/Orario

+Exam type Orale

+BRIEF COURSE DESCRIPTION

+GenCod A005792

-Teaching COMPUTER VI SION Teaching in italian COMPUTER VISION Course year 1 Teaching COMPUTER VISION Language ENGLISH SSD code ING-INF/03 Curriculum PERCORSO COMUNE GenCod A005792 Owner professor Cosimo DISTANTE Reference course COMPUTER ENGINEERING Course type Laurea Magistrale Location Lecce Credits 9.0 Semester First Semester Teaching hours Front activity hours: 81.0 Exam type Oral For enrolled in 2019/2020 Assessment Final grade Taught in 2019/2020 Course timetable https://easyroom.unisalento.it/Orario BRIEF COURSE DESCRIPTION Computer Vision today is everywhere in our society and images have become pervasive, with applications in several sectors; just to mention some in: apps, drones, healthcare and precision medicine, precision agricolture, searching, understanding, control in robotics and self-driving cars.
+Computer Vision today is everywhere in our society and images have become pervasive, with applications in several sectors; just to mention some in: apps, drones, healthcare and precision medicine, precision agricolture, searching, understanding, control in robotics and self-driving cars.
 The course introduces the basics of image formation, reconstruction and inferring motion models, as well as camera calibration theory and practice.

-Recent developments in neural networks (Deep Learning) have considerably boosted the performance of the visual recognition systems in tasks such as: classification, localisation, detection, segmentation etc. Students will learn the building blocks of a general convolutional tion, detection, segmentation etc. Students will learn the building blocks of a general convolutional neural network, the way how it is trained and optimized, how to prepare a dataset and how to measure the final performance.
+Recent developments in neural networks (Deep Learning) have considerably boosted the performance of the visual recognition systems in tasks such as: classification, localisation, detection, segmentation etc. Students will learn the building blocks of a general convolutional neural network, the way how it is trained and optimized, how to prepare a dataset and how to measure the final performance.

+REQUIREMENTS

+No prior experience with computer vision is assumed, although previous knowledge of visual computing or signal processing will be helpful.
+The following skills are necessary for this class:

+- Math: Linear algebra, vector calculus, and probability.
+Linear algebra is the most important.

+- Data structures: Students will write code that represents images as feature and geometric constructions.

+- Programming: A good working knowledge.
+All lecture code and project starter code will be Python, and Pytorch for Deep Learning, but student familiar with other frameworks such as tensorflow is ok.